tomharrigan/voicewp/README.md

 }
 ```

-Our `hello_world_skill` function accepts one parameter, which we get automatically.
-We then have a few lines of boilerplate, each line above is commented to describe what it is doing.
+The `hello_world_skill` function accepts one parameter, which we get automatically.
+The function begins with a few lines of boilerplate, each line above is commented to describe what it is doing.
 Don't forget to replace `add_your_amazon_app_ID_here` with your own app ID.

-After the boilerplate is the main functionality of our skill.
+After the boilerplate is the main functionality of the skill.
 In this simple example, it is included directly here, but you may wish to break this out into a separate function in your own code.

-Then, the response is sent back to the user.
+The response is sent back to the user.
 Alexa will say 'Hello World!', in the users' app, there will be an app card that says 'Hello from {your site name}'.
 That's it, simple!

-The complete above sample skill, formatted nicely into a class, is included here.
+The complete above sample skill, formatted nicely into a class, is [included here](/docs-examples/class-hello-world-example.php).

 ### Hook/Filter reference